FahimF/SQLiteDB/README.md

 * The `esc` method which was previously available in SQLiteDB is no longer there.
 So, for instance, if you need to escape strings with embedded quotes, you should use the SQLite parameter binding functionality as shown above.

 * If you would prefer to model your database tables as classes, SQLiteDB also provides an `SQLTable` class which does most of the heavy lifting for you.
-If you create a sub-class of `SQLTable`, define properties where the names match the column names in your SQLite table, then you can use the sub-class to save to/update the database without having to write all the necessary code yourself.
+If you create a sub-class of `SQLTable`, define properties where the names match the column names in your SQLite table, then you can use the sub-class to save to/update the database without having to write all the necessary boilerplate code yourself.
 Refer to the sample iOS project for details about how to implement this.

 Questions?
 ---